JosieOnGit/Luniks/Stories/GHOST TEMPLES/Character List.md

 Their name is directly derived from **Luna**, Earth's moon.

 ### Past Life
 Before their death, Luna was still in college, where they studied computer science and intelligence.
 Unlike their usual appearance, Luna actually dreamed of getting into fashion and starting their own, non-standard clothing brand.
-The sudden lapse between their death and rebirth gave them the opportunity to utilize their previously gained knowledge about neuroscience and computer intelligence (As seen in their *Curious Eye* Signature), and while they're still very insecure and shy about it, also allows them to experiment with clothing of their own, now that the entire palette and canvas are available to them.
+The sudden lapse between their death and rebirth gave them the opportunity to utilise their previously gained knowledge about neuroscience and computer intelligence (As seen in their *Curious Eye* Signature), and while they're still very insecure and shy about it, also allows them to experiment with clothing of their own, now that the entire palette and canvas are available to them.

 ### Journey
 Available at [[Journey - Luna]]. \